jpmorganchase/nbcelltests/CONTRIBUTING.md

 - Fork the repository on Github
 - Clone your fork to your computer
+- Ensure you have nodejs
 - Run the following commands inside the cloned repository:
   - `pip install -e .[dev]` - This will install the Python package in development mode.
-  - `jupyter labextension install .` - This will add the lab extension in development mode.
+  - `jupyter labextension install js` - This will add the lab extension in development mode.
   - `jupyter serverextension enable --py nbcelltests` - This will enable the server extension (note: you might want to supply `--sys-prefix` or a related option here).
 - Validate the install by running the tests: